AlienArc/XamarinFormsWorkshop/Zombiepedia/readme.md

 		    }
 		}

-* Add a new class called "DetailViewModel.cs" to the ViewModels folder and replace its contents with the following
+* Add a new class called ***DetailViewModel.cs*** to the ViewModels folder and replace its contents with the following

 		using System;
 		using System.Collections.ObjectModel;